buttonsrtoys/mvvm_plus/README.md

 `view` (not to be confused with Vue) is a state management package for Flutter that implements MVVM.

 `view` is effectively syntactic sugar for a `StatefulWidget` with some extras to share business logic across widgets.
-It employs `ChangeNotifiers` and optionally stores models in gettable singletons, so will feel familiar to many Flutter developers.
+It employs `ChangeNotifiers` and optionally stores models in gettable singletons, so will feel familiar to most Flutter developers.

 As with every implementation of MVVM, `view` divides responsibilities into an immutable rendering (called the *View*) and a presentation model (called the *View Model*):